RichardMidnight/pi-safe/README.md

  - Supports all USB storage (I think).

- - Supports USB boot
+ - Supports USB boot.

+ - Supports backing up to a mounted network device (ie SMB server).

+    - mkdir shared

+    - sudo mount.cifs //102.168.1.18/shared shared -o user=USERNAME,vers=1.0

  - Seems to support backing up the live boot SD-card.
-You have to turn off "hide root backup".
+You have to turn off "hide root device".
     CAUTION: Reboot first, close everything and don't use the system while it is backing up!
 You must send your backup image to a different drive!

  - Create a library of your own pi images, then restore them to whatever device you want, whenever you want.